liflab/beepbeep-3-book/markdown/palettes/README.md

 [⚓](https://github.com/liflab/beepbeep-3-examples/blob/master/Source/src/network/CompoundObject.java#L36)

-Consider now the following code example, which is a slightly modified version of the first program:
+Now, consider the following code example, which is a slightly modified version of the first program:

 ``` java
 ApplyFunction serialize = new ApplyFunction(new JsonSerializeString());